Warwick New York Hotel: Prominent guests

-According to the Warwick Hotel website, James Dean, Jane Russell, Elizabeth Taylor, Meyer Lansky, and Elvis Presley were frequent guests.
-Actor Cary Grant resided at the Warwick and lived in the hotel for 12 years.
-During The Beatles 1965 and 1966 Tours they stayed at the Warwick.
+According to the Warwick Hotel website, James Dean, Jane Russell, Elizabeth Taylor, Meyer Lansky, and Elvis Presley were frequent guests, and Cary Grant lived there for 12 years.
+The Beatles stayed at the hotel during their 1965 and 1966 US tours.

 In September 2011 and 2012, Iranian President Mahmoud Ahmadinejad and his delegation stayed at the Warwick for the UN General Assembly, which led to protests outside the hotel.

 In popular culture

 In the Mad Men season 4 episode, "Hands and Knees", Lane Pryce's father stays at the Warwick Hotel when visiting New York in August 1965.